dlafrance/fifa_project/README.md

 #### Logistic regression model

-The logistic regression model was able to correctly predict the true position of the players at a high rate, with an accuracy score of `0.91/1`.
+The logistic regression model was able to correctly predict the true position of the players at a high rate, with an accuracy score of `0.91`.
+The classification report below shows high levels of precision, recall and, in turn, the f1-socre by position.

 ```python
 Classification Report